VoidXH/Cinema-Shader-Pack/README.md

 ## 3. HDR tutorial
 The *HDR to SDR* shader works for both SDR conversion and limited to full HDR content display.
-The default configuration values are fine for regular displays, but you can set it up to actual HDR light values, up to 10000 nits.
+The default configuration values are fine for regular displays, but you can set it up to actual HDR light values, even to luminance levels not supported by today's standards, making this shader future-proof.
 To get the most out of your screen, push the light output to the maximum and set the peak luminance accordingly.
 If you don't have a luminance meter, just set it to the largest value where the shadows look right.